fuchan-tan/my-auth-app/README.md

 4. Access the Application:
    Once running, the application should be accessible at: http://localhost:8000 (or the port defined in your docker-compose.yml).
-   The Admin login credentials are: admin@occamlab.com / password.
+   The login credentials are: admin@admin.com / pwd12345.

 **Thank you for reviewing my submission for Part A: Authentication.**